Deltares/hydromt/docs/guides/user_guide/installation.rst

 Installing HydroMT in a python environment
 ------------------------------------------

 If you wish to use hydromt through it's Python API, you can use pixi to create an environment for this too.
-If you do not have a ``pyproject.toml`` yet you can make one by exectuing the command:
+If you do not have a ``pyproject.toml`` yet you can make one by executing the command:

 .. code-block:: shell

-    $ pixi init --pyproject
+    $ pixi init --format pyproject

-which will create it for you. after this simply add HydroMT as a dependency with the following command:
+Which will create it for you.
+After this simply add HydroMT as a dependency with the following command:

 .. code-block:: shell

     $ pixi add hydromt

-Once you have your new (or existing ``pyproject.toml``) file install the pixi environement and activate it with the following commands to be able to start using it:
+Once you have your new (or existing ``pyproject.toml``) file install the pixi environment and activate it with the following commands to be able to start using it:

 .. code-block:: shell